Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 Opera performed an analysis on the effectiveness of Easylist and reported in a blog that 20 percent of the listed URLs were dead and another 60% had a 'hit rate' of less than 1% of all the traffic of the Opera browser users (having agreed to provide telemetry data).
-Scientific studies show that large blocklist are a little more effective on 'long tail' websites (not in Alexa top 500.000 with more than 2000 unique visitors per day), but a little less effective on Alexa top top 300000 (websites with more than 3000+ visitors per day).
-Websites with many visitors are more likely to install adblock walls to protect advertising income.
+Scientific studies also showed that large blocklist adblockers (AdBlockPlus and uBlock0rigin) were a little more effective for websites not in Alexa top 500.000 (with more than 2000 unique visitors per day), but a little less effective on Alexa top top 300000 (websites with more than 3000+ visitors per day), compared with small blocklist adblockers (Ghostery and Privacy Possum) (Websites with many visitors are more likely to install adblock walls to protect advertising income.
 Anti-adblock walls often check for popular content filters (like Easylist), see for instance https://browserleaks.com/proxy

                                                       ALTERNATIVES
 When you want a common use well maintained small blocklist, use Disconnect's Simple Ad-filter or Peter Low's blocklist (both have over